-The goal of the Georgia Department of Law's Consumer Protection Division is to make the marketplace safer for all consumers.
+The goal of the Georgia Attorney General's Consumer Protection Division is to make the marketplace safer for all consumers.
 We represent the State of Georgia as a whole, rather than any individual.
 We encourage you to send us information about suspected illegal business practices that may be affecting the general public.
 Numerous complaints may indicate a pattern of fraudulent or deceptive conduct in consumer transactions that would allow us to take action on behalf of the state.

 Consumer transactions under our jurisdiction are those involving goods or services that you pay to use yourself or for your family or household; we cannot consider transactions for investment or profit or between two businesses.
 We also cannot undertake matters where other government agencies at the state, federal or local level have primary jurisdiction.
 (Click here for complaints covered by Georgia's Lemon Law.
 A different form is required.)